 The rate covenant in the bond indenture obligates the Commission to review rates not less than once a year and to revise such rates and charges as necessary to meet the coverage test.
 The Commission further covenants in the bond indenture that it will maintain rates and charges that are at all times sufficient to provide for the payment of the bonds; to maintain the debt service funds, debt service reserve funds, and any other related funding instruments related to the debt of the system; to provide for the payment of administrative and operational expenses of the system preserving the system in good repair and working order, and to build and maintain a reserve for depreciation of the system.

-Revenue bond debt service coverage for fiscal years 2021, 2020, and 2019 was as follows:
+Revenue bond debt service coverage for fiscal years 2022, 2021, and 2020 was as follows:

-FY 2021 FY 2020 FY 2019 Debt Service Coverage (excluding Capital Facilities Charges) 1 1 3.915 Debt Service Coverage (including Capital Facilities Charges) 3.572 4.341 4.666
+FY 2022 FY 2021 FY 2020 Debt Service Coverage (including Capital Facilities Charges) 4.184 3.572 4.341